fibo/fibo.github.io/_posts/2021-06-02-aws-cloudshell-to-ec2.md

 The `chmod 400` command is mandatory, every time you create an SSH key otherwise the `ssh` command will silently fail.

 <div class="paper info">Your AWS CloudShell instance has 1GB of disk space available and data in your Home directory is preserved for 120 days from your latest access.</div>

-## Home sweet home

-If you read this far, you already know how to connect from AWS CloudShell to your EC2 instance.
-Let me share a last opinionated tip.
-Probably you want to skip it, it is a tip for the future me.
-Still it is worth to share it, you may like to do something similar.
-I have a script I run to setup my Unix home directory every time I start a new machine.
-You probably want to have your own settings but you may find it an interesting approach.
-Many other users do the same, basically you have a Git repository with your dotfiles and a script to setup everything.
-This is my own [fibo/home](https://github.com/fibo/home) 🏠.